Jaesung-Jun/Cut-And-Save-Faces/README.md

-* WARNING : This code has bug.
+* WARNING : This code has bug. :( I'm Fixing it Now
 ## TODO

 * [ ] support video files